-Choosing a nursing home for your aging parent is a difficult process.
+Choosing a nursing home for your aging parent is a complex process.
 A number of factors could lead to a necessity of a full-care residential environment, and finding the best possible facility is challenging.
-A good nursing home promotes quality of life and well-being of its residents as the highest priority.
-Many different aspects of care and environment of the facility influence the quality of life your loved one will enjoy.
+A good nursing home promotes the quality of life and well-being of its residents as the highest priority.
+Many different aspects of care and the environment of the facility influence the quality of life your loved one will enjoy.
 The physical appearance of the facility and the number of staff are obvious concerns.
 A bright and cheery building with a landscaped yard or garden looks very inviting.
 However, it is critical to look beyond the bright facade and examine the day-to-day life inside each facility.

-Why Does Staff to Resident Ratio Matter ?
+Why Does Staff to Resident Ratio Matter?

 The number of residents assigned to direct-care staff is arguably the most critical aspect of full-care residential facilities.
 Most facilities will provide staffing ratios to comply with minimum provincial and federal regulations.
 These are good numbers to check, but families looking for a potential home for their loved ones should dig deeper.